henry2004y/Ganymede/menu5.md

 With respect to polarization, ULF waves can be categorized into three modes: poloidal ($\Delta B_r,\, \Delta E_\phi$), compressional ($\Delta B_\parallel,\, \Delta E_\phi$), and toroidal ($\Delta B_\phi,\, \Delta E_r$).
 Here, $B_r$ ($E_r$), $B\_parallel$, and $B_\phi$ ($E_\phi$) are the radial, parallel (or compressional), and azimuthal components in the local magnetic field system, respectively.

-Theoretically, slow and fast MHD waves usually are quickly damped in collisionless plasmas with moderate to high plasma β (Barnes, 1966), leaving only outward propagating Alfvén waves.

 2 types of origins:
 * solar wind
 * within the magnetosphere